w3f/polkadot-wiki/docs/build-smart-contracts.md

 ## Storage Rent

 Storage rent limits the footprint that a contract can have on the blockchain's storage.
-The storage is used up as soon as a contract is deployed to the chain.

 A contract deployed to the chain produces a code hash from which new instances of the chain can be created, but there is currently no rent applied to the code hash itself.
 The rent applies only to instances of this contract which have their own _contract accounts_.
+Deploying a code hash currently has a one-time byte-fee applied to the transaction, but no recurring cost.

-A contract account is charged proportionally to the amount of storage its account uses.
+An account of a contract instance is charged proportionally to the amount of storage its account uses.
 When a contract's balance goes below a defined limit, the contract's account is turned into a "tombstone" (a hash of the contract's current state) and its storage is cleaned up.
 A tombstone contract can be restored by providing the data that was cleaned up when it became a tombstone as well as any additional funds needed to keep the contract alive.
 This fee will retroactively apply to missed rent periods.

 Block producers or regular users of the chain can "poke" a smart contract if they think it ran out of funds for rent.
 This will initiate the cleanup process and the _poker_ will get a finder's fee.